franciscofranco/5217-localisation/README.md

 # 5217 language localisation

-To localise to your language either send a pull request with the translation + respective directory (eg. spanish, french) or send me an e-mail with the translated strings and I'll upload them here.
+To localise to your language either send a pull request ([How to make a pull request?](https://help.github.com/articles/creating-a-pull-request/)) with the translation + respective directory (eg. spanish, french) or send me an e-mail with the translated strings and I'll upload them here.

 The strings.xml structure is like this: